michaelgobz/AirBnB_clone_v2/README.md

 # Project 0x02.
 AirBnB clone - MySQL :computer:

-## :page_facing_up: In this project we created version 2 of the Airbnb Clone where we will connect with the databases to continue with the advancement of it.
+page_facing_up: In this project we created version 2 of the Airbnb Clone where we will connect with the databases to continue with the advancement of it.

 ### 📋 Requirements
 ***